 Summer, although not the optimal time for most of Nepal, is a great season to visit Upper Mustang, as it is located across the Himalayas on the Tibetan Plateau.
 Flowers are out, there are festivals, and it is just beautiful.
 Early summer is often a good time to head to Dolpo in the far west, as the rains come later—in August and September—than in the rest of Nepal.

 Except for Mustang and perhaps Dolpo, the summer months of July, August, and September are the worst.
 For trekkers, the paths are muddy and slippery and filled with leeches hiding in wait to pounce on their next dinner.
 On the other hand, there are few tourists!

-The airport can get a bit hectic.
-It’s hard to say if getting your visa in advance or on arrival is better, as you never know which line will be longer.
-If you do get your visa on arrival, fill out the application before you land in Nepal, as doing it in the airport is complicated and rushed.
+Nepal’s international airport has been totally redone and is now lovely, efficient, and finally belongs in the 21st century.
+That said, it can still get a bit hectic when many planes land simultaneously.
+If you opt to get your visa on arrival, fill out the application before you land in Nepal, as doing it in the airport is complicated and rushed.

 Extra batteries are a must.
 Yes, you can get them in Nepal, but one does not know how old they are.
 If you use rechargeable batteries, bring several, as you never know about electricity and power outages.

 Extra passport photos: You’ll need them for visas and for trekking permits.
 Bring at least four.

 A singing bowl (a type of bell) from the craftsman behind the Golden Temple in Patan, who is one of the best bowl makers in Nepal.
 These bowls can be used for healing, meditation, and decoration, and he will show you how to use them—even conducting a bowl healing session in your hotel.